 - Fairy Wind Chimes for a Fairy Garden — You and your child will love building this project together.

 - DIY Window Flower Box

 - Cheerful Cactus DIY Plant Pots — You can use this project to paint pots for other types of plants, too.

 - Charming Stepped Planter

-- How to Start Your Own Herb Garden — With tips on how to grow parsley, sage, rosemary, thyme, and more, older children will love growing their own herbs right in the backyard!
+- How to Start Your Own Herb Garden — With tips on how to grow parsley, sage, basil, thyme, and more, older children will love growing their own herbs right in the backyard!